Alexander-Barth/NCDatasets.jl/docs/src/issues.md

 This change was introduced in `NCDatasets` version 0.10

-## Mutiple versions of HDF5 or NetCDF libraries
+## Multiple versions of HDF5 or NetCDF libraries

-Having outdated versions of HDF5 or NetCDF libraries installed can be an issue on Windows if they are included in the system `PATH` environement variable.
+Having outdated versions of HDF5 or NetCDF libraries installed can be an issue on Windows if they are included in the system `PATH` environment variable.
 It is advised to adapt the system `PATH` to remove the locations containing these libraries.

 ## Using a custom NetCDF library